jangxx/node-magichome/README.md

 	{
 	    "on": true,
-	    "mode": "color", //color, warm_white, custom, special, or one of the build in patterns "speed": 50, //playback speed of the current pattern "color": {
+	    "mode": "color", //color, warm_white, custom, special, or one of the built-in patterns "speed": 50, //playback speed of the current pattern "color": {
 	        "red": 255,